semihc/CppDecimal/README.md

 The CppDecimal is a C++ library which encapsulates, augments, elevates the IBM decNumber library to the C++ language.
 Even though decNumber is excellent library which provides near complete implementation of IEEE 754-2019 and ISO/IEC 60559:2020 decimal arithmetic specifications, using it in a way that is compatible C++ standard library is not easy due to fact that it has been implemented in ANSI C.

 Hence, the overall design goal of the CppDecimal project is to provide decimal arithmetic types that is compatible with C++ language rules, recent C++ standards, C++/STL standard library containers, algorithms and finally expectations of the C++ community.
-In summary CppDecimal aims to provide decimal arithmatic types, modules and data interchange formats in way that we as C++ programmers has been accustomed to, similar to what we have been using with (float/double/long double) C++ language types.
+In summary CppDecimal aims to provide decimal arithmetic types, modules and data interchange formats in way that we as C++ programmers has been accustomed to, similar to what we have been using with (float/double/long double) C++ language types.

 ```c++
 #include <decimal>        // One inclusion is sufficient